 I have been thinking about reading the story of Elijah and seeing if God speaks to me in some way.
 I read the story and I see interesting things in the story that I want to just take a moment to talk about here.
 Still, personally trying to figure out why did God send me here and why is Elijah a key person popping up in my life lately?

 In 1 Kings 17, God seems to start Elijah off with very simple instructions.
 He sent him to ‘the brook Cherith’ where the ravens would provide for his food and water.
 The reason for this is that Elijah told Ahab, the King of Israel that there would be no rain in the land for 3 years.
 You could imagine Ahab wanted the head of Elijah for bringing judgment down on the land like that.
 The reason for the Judgement has to do with the wickedness of Ahab.
 Ahab was an evil king and he was the climax of how evil the kings of Israel became.
 It says in 1 Kings 16:30 “Ahab…did evil in the sight of the LORD, more than all who were before him.”
 The conduct of the ruler of this nation brought judgment not just on the leader, but on the entire nation.
 In nations like the USA, where we have the freedom to elect our officials, we need to ensure these leaders from local to federal levels are going to honor God, because that judgment won’t just touch those leaders, but all of the nation.
 Just like Elijah, we are to say something and not just be silent on the fact that others who are in charge of things are not doing what is right.
-It’s easy for us to point the finger and blame others, but we have a responsibility also.
+It’s easy for us to point the finger and blame others, but we have a responsibility also in a way it’s our own fault also, for electing these leaders.

-When I read the Story of The Widow of Zarephath, I’m trying to understand clearly what exactly is going on here and if God wants to tell me personally something.
+When I read the Story of The Widow of Zarephath, I’m trying to understand clearly what exactly is going on here and if God wants to tell me something personally.
 First, we see that God tells Elijah to go to another place called Zarephath and live there.
 God tells him that a widow will feed him.
-Pretty much he goes, the widow tells Elijah she can’t feed him because she doesn’t have enough.
+He goes, and the widow tells Elijah she can’t feed him because she doesn’t have enough.
 Elijah tells her that if she does feed him, she would not run out of oil or flour until the rain returns.
 Out of complete faith, the widow makes food for Elijah, and then it says that the Widow doesn’t run out of flour or oil.
 This is a faith story of both Elijah and the Widow.
 Elijah had to have the faith to ask this Widow for help and the Widow had to have the faith to help Elijah.

 So the first little story, God provides using birds, nothing for Elijah to do.
 In the next story, God provides through a widow, but Elijah has to do something, he has to go claim that promise.
 Did God promise you something?
-Sometimes God will just make that promise come to past with no effort from us, but other times God is going to make that promise come to past, but he wants to have us involved in that plan and doing things to make those doors open.
+Sometimes God will just make that promise come to pass with no effort from us, but other times God is going to make that promise come to pass, but he wants to have us involved in that plan and doing things to make those doors open.
 I believe God promised me a Wife, so guess what, I’m going to go on some dates and I’m going to sign up on dating apps and go on that search.
 What did God promise you?
 He promised Elijah that this widow would feed him and look at how he responded in 1 Kings 17:8-16.
 We need to be like Elijah in this manner and stop just thinking that God is going to make everything easy for us just because he promised things to us.

 You must log in to post a comment.